Sigma-Labs-XYZ/Example-Technical-Tests/darts/README.md

 # Darts

 The game of [darts](https://en.wikipedia.org/wiki/Darts) involves players trying to reduce their score from an initial starting total by throwing 3 darts each round.
-Rounds continue until the first player wins.
+Rounds continue until the first player hits zero exactly.

 ## ⚠️ Note